nwchemgit/nwchem-wiki/Properties.md

  MOLDENFILE
  ALL
 ```
-The "ALL" keyword generates all currently available properties.
+The `ALL` keyword generates all currently available properties.

 ### NMR and EPR